AdyKalra/awesome-leadership/Best Life Hacks.md

 - And it isn’t just a learning tool; the Feynman Technique has a knack for coaxing out one’s best critical thinking and communication skills.
 It may have originated in the complex world of quantum physics, but its application is universal.

+## Gratitude Journaling
+- Positivity is a friend to productivity.
+If you don’t buy it, think about how hard it is to focus on a project after a fight with a spouse, or after a car nearly clips you in the crosswalk on the way to work.
+Choosing to live with forgiveness, with grace, with gratitude — making a point to savor things, day after day — is really freaking hard.
+But it’s worth it.

+- Gratitude journaling is one of the best ways to get yourself in the habit.
+Extolled by countless thinkers, though popularized by influential researchers like Robert Emmons and Michael McCullough, the simple self-care practice involves daily writing about whatever things you’re finding yourself grateful for.

+- Done right, gratitude journaling can reduce stress, improve mental well-being and encourage better sleep.
+For its most faithful devotees, it’s more than just a list of thank-yous; it’s a thoughtful reflection that can counterbalance our brain’s inherent negativity bias, and an invocation to celebrate the everyday and the extraordinary in equal measure.

+## The Miracle Morning
+- In recent years, research has emerged on the genetic delta between “early birds” and “night owls.”
+The latter isn’t more slovenly than the former — night owls are just predisposed to different sleep-wake cycles, which makes attacking the morning a little more difficult for them.

+- But while neither productivity nor purpose are entirely dependent on Goggins-esque wake-ups, turbocharged morning routines can be transformational.
+Hal Elrod’s 2012 book, The Miracle Morning, urges adults to claim early hours for their own, armed with a powerful acronym: SAVERS.
+It stands for Silence, Affirmations, Visualization, Exercise, Reading, Scribing.

+- Assign a set amount of time to each activity (sit in silence for 10 minutes, read yourself personal affirmations for 10, and so on) to set a tone for the day that is holistically healthy.
+The Miracle Morning has an impact on one’s mental, emotional, and physical wellbeing.
+The core theme here is intentionality — no matter when you get up, you’re not already on your back foot, scambling as you react to the day.
+You’re actively participating in it.
+You have a plan.

+## Mind Mapping
+- This one was technically formalized in the last 100 years — British psychologist and author Tony Buzan codified the method the 1970s — but various iterations of “mind mapping” have been around for centuries.
+Buzan was inspired by the cognitive exercises of Greek philosophers, Leonardo Da Vinci and Albert Einstein.

+- Mind maps are centered around a singular concept or problem (written or drawn — though pictures often work best), with related ideas or solutions radiating outward in branches.
+They can further subdivide into smaller branches, like the twigs of a tree, each with relevant keywords, phrases or images.
+Whatever pops into your brain.
+Parsing brainstorms into such a graphical manner has a positive association with creativity, memory, and comprehension.

+- You don’t need to be a murder detective for your problems to deserve the full corkboard treatmemt.
+And the endgame here isn’t even to land on a solution, necessarily.
+It’s about freeing yourself from boring, sequential thinking, and learning to appreciate the many whims that meteor across your mind.
+That’s a productive pursuit in its own right.

 [Source](https://www.insidehook.com/article/health-and-fitness/best-life-hacks-last-100-years)